 We stay in traditional wooden guesthouses in Suzdal's quiet streets.
 Some rooms are twin share, while others are triple or quad share or interconnecting rooms.
 We share the toilet and bathroom on each floor and have access to a spacious kitchen and group dining area.
 The group may sometimes stay in different guesthouses which will be in the same street.

-Visit the home of one of our local friends to take part in a short cooking class before a indulging in a dinner of hearty regional flavours.
+Visit the home of one of our local friends to indulge in a dinner of hearty regional flavours.

-Join our local guide for a walking tour of some of the sights such as the local Kremlin, trading square, market and monasteries (approx 3 hrs).
+Join our local guide for a walking tour of some of the sights such as the local Kremlin, Wooden Architecture Museum, trading square, market and monasteries (approx 3 hrs).

 From Moscow's Leningradskiy railway station, board our overnight train to Novgorod (approx 8 hrs).